5 Reasons to Take Part in Wrocław Off Gallery Weekend

 Art Director of Hyundai Motor Company.
 Tate’s Press Release.

-As Tate Modern redefines contemporary art for global audiences, Mire Lee’s selection brings fresh anticipation and excitement to the London art scene.
+As Tate Modern redefines contemporary art for global audiences, Mire Lee’s selection brought fresh anticipation and excitement to the London art scene.
 It promises to be a landmark event for 2024, inviting visitors to immerse themselves in a world of sensory exploration and artistic innovation.

 Known for her kinetic sculptures that blend organic forms with industrial elements, Lee’s work challenges traditional notions of materiality and form.
 Her sculptures, often constructed from industrial materials like steel rods, cement, silicone, oil, and clay, evoke a sense of tension between softness and rigidity.
 They invite viewers to explore the intersections of nature and technology, almost resembling living organisms combined with machine parts.